pulumi/docs/pulumi-hugo/themes/default/content/docs/languages-sdks/dotnet/_index.md

 ## Prerequisites

 Before using Pulumi for .NET, you will need to install both Pulumi and .NET Core SDK 3.1, .NET 5, or .NET 6 (recommended).
-If you follow the Getting Started guides above, they will walk you through doing this.

 1. [Install Pulumi](/docs/install/)
 1. [Install .NET SDK](https://dotnet.microsoft.com/download)